dan-kc/habit-clusters/README.md

 A simple, yet hilariously overengineered habit checklist webapp that groups habits together by their reward.

 Based on my personal habit workflow.

 Minimum viable product - work in progress.

 ## Todo

+- Rename things
+- Add tests for calendar
+- Stop checking if in time window for previous days
+- Show completed on previous days

+- Add collapsed calendar for mobile
+- Add optimistic ui for cluster highlight when all habits are complete
 - Add tests for github login
-- Add optimistic ui for cluster highlight when all habits are complete
-- Add typesafety
-- Remove is_complete and swap it for a date array
+- Fix glitch when adding a new habit and typing the name, if you hit enter it deletes it.